 Flow rate data was determined, using a digital flow meter, at the seven tributaries studied in May and in September.
-Flow ranged from 0.2 feet/second - 1.8 feet/second in the May sampling and from 0 feet/second - 2.5 feet/second in September.
-Unlike some previous years, Onekama Creek was the fastest flowing in 2020.
+Flow ranged from 0.4 feet/second - 1.8 feet/second in the May sampling and from 0.8 feet/second - 1.8 feet/second in September.
+Unlike some previous years, Onekama Creek was the fastest flowing in 2020 and 2021.
 The rates of flow varied from each creek and the basic chemistry varied as well.
 Nutrients coming in from the creeks are a concern, as it is a transport from the watershed into Portage Lake.
 Total Phosphorus is graphed below along with flow to see how the flow and TP are connected.

-Graph 25: Tributary Flow Rates -May (top graph); September (bottom graph) 2013-2020
+Graph 26 and 27: Tributary Flow Rates with Total Phosphorus (ug/L) -May (top); September (bottom) 2013-2021

-Historically, the graph illustrates that there is a decline in flow rate at the end of the summer versus the beginning of the summer.
+Historically, these graphs illustrate that there is a decline in flow rate at the end of the summer versus the beginning of the summer.
 Typically, higher flows in spring will increase nutrient inputs in the spring and they decrease in the fall.
 This is standardly due to snow melt and spring rain.
-Generally speaking, the flow in 2020 had a higher range and overall higher average.
+Generally speaking, the flow in 2022 and 2021 had a higher range and overall higher average.
 This likely correlated with high water levels in the watershed.
+High water levels in the watershed could be having impacts on other parameters including nutrient levels as well as plant growth.

-Graph 26: Tributary Flow Rates and Phosphorus (ug/L) comparisons -May 2020
+Graph 28 and 29: Tributary Flow Rates and Phosphorus (ug/L) comparisons - May 2021 (top) - September 2021 (bottom)

 In years past, the graph has illustrated a correlation between flow and TP.
 The greater the flow, the higher the Total Phosphorus.
 (This correlation has historically been strong.)
-In 2018, the TP concentrations were all elevated, regardless to flow, which was again found in 2020.
+In 2021, the TP concentrations were all very similar, down from recent years, regardless to flow.